RitvikDeshpande/Performi/README.md

     - Administrator: Manage users and the company account.
 Can view results of anyone from the entire organization.
     - HR: Can view results of anyone from the entire organization.
     - Manager: Can only view the results of subordinates.
-    - Employee: Can only view the result of him/herself.
+    - Employee: Can only view the result of themself.
 Can not create new appraisals but is allowed to send a peer review.

 - Allows for 360 degree feedback